misken/python_excel_ite/response_to_r1.md

 **Response 3**

 Yes, we use Jupyter notebooks as well as a integrated development environment (either Spyder, PyCharm, or VSCode) in the PCDA course.
 The same tools are used in the AAP course.
-All of the technical and logistical details of both courses are described in excruciating detail in the public course websites linked to in the paper.
+All of the technical and logistical details of both courses are described in excruciating detail in the public course websites linked to in the paper - see [Software and pcda virtual machine](http://www.sba.oakland.edu/faculty/isken/courses/pcda/pcda_vm.html) for the PCDA course and [Setting up your analytics machine](http://www.sba.oakland.edu/faculty/isken/courses/aap/setup_analytics_machine.html) for the AAP course.

 **Comment 4**